privatenumber/minification-benchmarks/README.md

 | 13. [babel-minify](packages/minifiers/minifiers/babel-minify.ts) <sub title="Failed: timeout">❌ Timed out</sub> | - | - | <sup>:warning:</sup> `+10,000 ms` |
 </div>

-@swc/core wins smallest minzipped output (158,727 bytes) and best balance in about 176 ms; uglify-js is smallest raw (641,593 bytes) at 188x the fastest time. @cminify/cminify-linux-x64 is fastest at about 23 ms but trails badly on size with 191,965 minzipped bytes. babel-minify failed at an unrecorded stage due to a timeout.
+For the three.js bundle, @swc/core lands the best overall balance with the smallest minzipped output (158,727 bytes, a 36% gzip reduction) at an average of about 176 ms, while @cminify/cminify-linux-x64 is the fastest at roughly 23 ms per run but compresses poorly, reaching only 23% gzip reduction and about 941 KB of output. uglify-js achieves the smallest minified result at 641,593 bytes but takes around 4.3 seconds on average, and google-closure-compiler is the slowest overall at about 7.8 seconds. babel-minify failed with a recorded timeout, leaving 12 of 13 configurations with completed results.

 ----